 Next find out the Kua number of the head of the household and breadwinner.
 This is usually the husband but in these modern times, it may well be the wife!
 If the kua number is 1, 3, 4 or 9 then he or she belongs to the East Life group.
 If 2, 6, 7 or 8 then it is the West Life group.

-For an East Life person, the favorable directions and sectors are north, south, east and south east.
-And for a West Life person, they are northeast, southwest, west and northwest.
+For an East Life person, the favourable directions and sectors are north, south, east and south east.
+And for a West Life person, they are north-east, south west, west and Northwest.

 In this example let’s assume that the head of the household and breadwinner is the husband and he belongs to the East Life Group.

 Like most other Feng Shui system, the emphasis is to locate the main door and master bedroom in auspicious sectors and corrected oriented.
 However unlike other system, this Eight House Feng Shui system requires the kitchen to be located in an inauspicious sector but orientated to face an auspicious direction.